jimbobbennett/StarWarsCopilot/4-call-tools/README.md

                         .Build();
     ```

-1. Immediately underneath this, define some chat options that include the new tool, setting the API key:
+1. Immediately underneath this, define some chat options that include the new tool, creating it and setting the API key.
+You can register multiple tools with an LLM by passing an array of tools to the options.
+In this case, the array has just one entry.

     ```cs
+    IList<AITool> tools = [new WookiepediaTool(toolsOptions.TavilyApiKey)];
-    ChatOptions options = new() { Tools = [new TavilyTool(toolsOptions.TavilyApiKey)] };
+    ChatOptions options = new() { Tools = tools };
     ```

 1. Add these options to the LLM call by passing them to `GetResponseAsync`: